Methionine–tRNA ligase, cytoplasmic

+Methionine–tRNA ligase, cytoplasmic, also called methionyl-tRNA synthetase 1, is an enzyme that in humans is encoded by the MARS1 gene (formally MARS).
+Like to the related enzyme, MARS2, this enzyme function as a Methionine–tRNA ligase.

 Aminoacyl-tRNA synthetases are a class of enzymes that charge tRNAs with their cognate amino acids.
 The protein encoded by this gene belongs to the class I family of tRNA synthetases.